Last updated April 16, 2021

 The World Economic Forum’s 2021 Global Gender Gap Report found, “as the impact of the COVID-19 pandemic continues to be felt, closing the [global] gender gap has increased by a generation from 99.5 years to 135.6 years.”

-- Women are on the frontlines of COVID-19 exposure, making up 67% of the health care workforce, according to a survey of 104 countries, and 80% of nurses.
+- Women are on the frontlines of COVID-19 exposure and make up 80% of nurses as well as 67% of the health care workforce in general, according to a survey of 104 countries.

-- Worldwide school closures mean that over an estimated 1.54 billion children, including 743 million girls, are staying at home.
-As a result, women’s participation in work outside the home is likely to decrease, as they often take principal responsibility for children.
+Worldwide school closures mean that over an estimated 1.54 billion children, including 743 million girls, are staying at home.
+As women are often primarily responsible for children, their participation in work outside of the home is expected to decrease as a result of school closures.

 - Due to restricted access to contraception, it is estimated that the pandemic will lead to 5 million unplanned pregnancies – of which 7 million will occur in low- and middle-income countries.
 Furthermore, for every 3 months the lockdown continues, the U.N.
 Population Fund (UNFPA) estimates that an additional 2 million women will be unable to access modern contraceptives.

-- Since programs addressing FGM are often interactive and communal, many have been disrupted by the pandemic.
-UNFPA estimates that this will lead to 2 million cases of FGM that would otherwise have been avoided.
+- Since programs addressing Female Genital Mutilation are often interactive and communal, many have been disrupted by the pandemic.
+UNFPA estimates that this will lead to 2 million cases of FGM that would otherwise have been avoided

 - In Ukraine, the number of calls to the National Hotline on Combatting Domestic Violence has increased by almost 26% in the first two weeks of quarantine.